 We will keep your information confidential except where disclosure is required by law (for example to government bodies and law enforcement agencies).

-We will hold your personal information on our systems for as long as is necessary for the service you have signed-up for.
-After this period, we will continue to hold data for as long as it is required for tax and recording purposes.
+We will hold your personal information on our systems for no longer than is necessary for the service you have signed-up for.
+After this period, we will continue to hold relevant data for as long as it is required for tax and recording purposes.
 After the cancellation of any account, we will not use the data for any business or marketing purpose other than for tax and recording purposes.

 Our approach, responsibilities, and commitment to your privacy are set out in our Privacy and Data Processing Policy.

-Our Information Security Policy has the full support of the Chairman and the Board of Directors.
+Our Information Security Policy has the full support of the senior management.

-To ensure that this policy is properly implemented, Green Text regularly reviews its information security progress at board level.
+To ensure that this policy is properly implemented, Green Text regularly reviews its information security progress.